Grant County Court Records

 Family Court Filing Fees

-Filing fees for family cases are established by Wis.
-Stat. § 814.61 and include a family court counseling services (FCCS) surcharge:
+Filing fees for family cases are set by Wis.
+Stat.
+814.61 and include a family court counseling services (FCCS) surcharge:

 Divorce Records

-The Grant County Circuit Court maintains the official records of divorce proceedings.
-The Grant County Register of Deeds is the local custodian of divorce certificates (as distinct from the full court case file).
-To obtain a certified copy of a divorce certificate, applicants must:
+The Grant County Circuit Court keeps the official records of divorce proceedings.
+The Grant County Register of Deeds holds divorce certificates — which are separate from the full court case file.
+To get a certified copy of a divorce certificate, you'll need to:

 Grant County Register of Deeds